Constructing Northeast Florida:

 By Compass Group on Sep 2, 2022

-With visitors’ plans shuttered amid travel restrictions, the hotel industry was devastated in the initial months of the COVID-19 pandemic.
+of the COVID-19 pandemic.
 With reduced occupancy came reduced income and cash flow, ultimately allowing for approved delays in property improvements, as owners may have used allotted Property Improvement Plan funds for working capital or simply had less funding available to contribute to them.
 Some hotel brands were gracious with their franchisees during this period.
-According to Hotel Management,
+According to Hotel Management, hotel chains offered PIP deferrals of 12-18 months, and in some cases, as long as 24 months.

 By Compass Group on Jul 18, 2022